-- Scarves must be worn appropriately around the neck or shoulders (accessory item only; no bandanas). - No head wear except sunglasses.
-Hats or other sun protective wear to only be worn while students are outdoors during school hours (not during class changes); however, at all other times, the sun-protective items must be properly stored by the student in pockets, purse, locker or backpack. - No jewelry or accessory that may be used as weapons such as chains or spiked jewelry. - Students participating in extracurricular activities shall conform to the standards of this policy while attending classes during the regular school day.
+- Scarves must be worn appropriately around the neck or shoulders (accessory item only; no bandanas) - No head wear except sunglasses.
+Hats or other sun-protective wear to only be worn while students are outdoors during school hours (not during class changes); however, at all other times, the sun-protective items must be properly stored by the student in pockets, purse, locker or backpack - No jewelry or accessory that may be used as weapons such as chains or spiked jewelry - Jackets/Coats must have either buttons, zippers or snaps that are from top to bottom.
+Jackets can be any color.
+Jackets may be worn in the classroom at the discretion of the teacher. - Students participating in extracurricular activities shall conform to the standards of this policy while attending classes during the regular school day.
 Cheerleaders may wear their uniforms when required for participation in school sanctioned activities.
-Athletes may wear the team jerseys on game days with appropriate uniform bottoms. - No bedroom clothes.
+Athletes may wear the team jerseys on game days with appropriate uniform bottoms. - Earbuds Principals are granted discretion of authority necessary to implement a technology policy (including earbuds/headphones) that best meets the needs of their campuses.
+In order for students to be made aware of security announcements or other hazardous situations in a timely manner, it is expected that all students will adhere to single earbud use while on campus, at school-sponsored events and on school-sponsored transportation.
+Earbuds are permitted during supervised testing situations.

-Exceptions to wearing the uniform are permitted when:
+Exceptions to wearing dress code attire are permitted when:

-- A student wears a uniform of a nationally recognized youth organization, such as the Boy Scouts or Girl Scouts, on regular meeting days; - A student wears a costume, special clothing or dress attire necessary for participation in a school-sponsored or extracurricular activity provided the clothing complies with District policy. - The wearing of a uniform violates a student's sincerely held religious belief.
+- A student wears a uniform of a nationally recognized youth organization, such as the Boy Scouts or Girl Scouts, on regular meeting days; - A student wears a costume, special clothing or attire necessary for participation in a schoolsponsored or extracurricular activity provided the clothing complies with District policy. - The dress code guidelines violate a student's sincerely held religious belief.
 Students enrolled in special programs such as on-the-job vocational training, or participating in school activities which require additional standards of dress or grooming shall comply with such additional standards.
-When applicable, students shall be required to "dress out" and wear physical education uniforms prescribed by the school. - Students whose school zone was changed by the school board will be allowed to wear the previous school's color as well as the present school's colors
+When applicable, students shall be required to "dress out" and wear physical education uniforms prescribed by the school. - A reasonable accommodation is needed to address a student's disability or medical condition.
+A request in writing shall be made to the principal by the student's parent/guardian.